Tibboh17/Tibboh17.github.io/_posts/2024-08-08-Django-Start.md

 ---
-title: Start the First Django Project
+title: Start the Django Project for My Game Schedule
 categories: [Python, Django]
 tag: [Python, Django, Web, Back-End]
 ---

 # Overview
-- Start the Django project by making our own site.
+- Start the Django project by making a scheduler application.
-- Make a simple web application using Django.
+- Implement the basic app structure and views in this post.

 # Virtual Environment Setting